FoofooTheGuy/VidInjector9000/VidInjector9002.5/README.md

 ## Translation
 I gave up trying to translate the program into languages I don't know.
 So if you want to help, please create a pull request or issue to share your translation.
 Here are some useful tips on how it should be done:

-- Please use a text editor like [geany](https://www.geany.org/) or [notepad++](https://notepad-plus-plus.org/) to make sure all of the text is shown correctly when editing.
+- Please use a text editor like [geany](https://www.geany.org/) or [notepad++](https://notepad-plus-plus.org/) to ensure all of the text is shown correctly when editing.
 - The `Language` value in the file should be the name of the language in said language, not the word "English" translated.
 - Put translations in `VidInjector9000Resources/language/<Language>/<Language>.txt`.